This story was originally published in July 2020, updated and republished in June 2024.

 1992 Defender D110 Renegade Edition

-An armour clad rebel breaking out from the traditional Defender mould, this off-roading beast finds a burly 3.5L V8 under the hood, rolling on beefy Raptor-coated Mach 5 16″ alloys wheels with bead locks wrapped in BFGoodrich AT KO2 off-roaders, all housed in wideboy wheel arches.
-Up top, it finds a Java Black roof paired to LED spotlights and Land Rover Defender A-frame nudge bar filling this Defender out.
+An armor-clad rebel breaking out from the traditional Defender mold, this off-roading beast finds a burly 3.5L V8 under the hood, rolling on beefy Raptor-coated Mach 5 16″ alloys wheels with bead locks wrapped in BFGoodrich AT KO2 off-roaders, all housed in wideboy wheel arches.
+Up top, it finds a Java Black roof paired with LED spotlights and a Land Rover Defender A-frame nudge bar filling this Defender out.
 Also based in the UK, KBX specializes in Land Rover upgrades, supplying the Renegade D110 with that menacing front grill and wing-top vents.

 70th Anniversary Edition Defender Works V8

-Limited to 150 units, this classic Defender is powered by a 5.0L naturally-aspirated petrol V8 powertrain, making 405-hp and 515 lb.ft of torque paired to an eight-speed ZF automatic transmission with sport mode, upgraded brakes and handling kit.
-Rolling on exclusive 18-inch diamond-turned Sawtooth alloy wheels and 265/65 R18 all-terrain tires, the Defender Works will be available in eight standard body colours including two satin finishes, a black roof, fuel filler cap and Defender hood lettering, machined aluminium door handles, and a lighting upgrade to includes bi-LED headlamps.
+Limited to 150 units, this classic Defender is powered by a 5.0L naturally-aspirated petrol V8 powertrain, making 405 hp and 515 lb. ft of torque paired to an eight-speed ZF automatic transmission with sport mode, upgraded brakes, and handling kit.
+Rolling on exclusive 18-inch diamond-turned Sawtooth alloy wheels and 265/65 R18 all-terrain tires, the Defender Works will be available in eight standard body colours, including two satin finishes, a black roof, fuel filler cap and Defender hood lettering, machined aluminum door handles, and a lighting upgrade to includes bi-LED headlamps.

 COLUMBUS D110 Defender